 - Contextual/Playful: Weekend Warrior, The Early Riser, The Explorer

-Designers, use it to build empathetic experiences.
+Designers can use them to build empathetic experiences.

-Sales, use it to tailor pitches.
+Sales can use them to tailor pitches.